Discover more from Where on Planet Earth

 Punta Allen

-We have not been here yet but I think it’s worth a mention since it’s the furthest tip of the Sian Ka’an Biosphere Reserve and it’s supposed to be incredible.
+We have not been here yet but I think it’s worth a mention since it’s the furthest tip of the Sian Ka’an Biosphere Reserve and it’s supposed to be beautiful.
 You can get there if you drive on the beach road all the way to the Sian Ka’an Reserve entrance and then many many more miles, but the road is notoriously bad so you can also get there with a boat (and it’s common to see dolphins on the way!).

 What To Eat and Drink